 Paths in Psychology

-Stepping into Graduate School and Careers in Psychology, April 1, 2021
+Stepping into Graduate School and Careers in Psychology

-Hosted by the University of Houston Psychology Department, this free annual event aimed to educate students from all backgrounds about careers and grad school options in psychology.
+Hosted by the University of Houston Psychology Department, this free annual event aims to educate students from all backgrounds about careers and grad school options in psychology.

 Getting into a Clinical Psychology PhD Program - Advice from Dr. Rheeda Walker